ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

 Another way to overcome the problem of less training data is to use a pretrained model and augment it with new training example.
 This approach is called transfer learning.
 Since tensorflow and keras provide a good mechanism for saving and loading models, this can be quite easily achieved.
 But out of scope for this blog.

 ## Conclusion
-The best results were observed by using sigmoid as activation function and dropout layer in our baseline model.
+On further testing with different models and activation functions, the best results were observed by using sigmoid as activation function and dropout layer in our baseline model.
 A similar performance was observed with relu activation function, but with sigmoid, curve was smoother.
 Also the size of the image was reduced to 50x50, it improved the training time without impacting the performance of models.

 Apart from the above, I have also tested a VGG style multilayer CNN model, and multiple variations of CNN models, but somehow the results were very poor with it.